Skip to Main Content

 Would they help me correctly & easily format my references?

 Online citation generators will help you correctly format your references.
 With some sites you need to enter all the resource details (i.e. author, title, date, etc.).
 However, on the better sites, the title or ISBN alone will bring up a pre-stored citation.
-Online citation generators are particularly useful when it comes to citing unusual items such as blogs and interviews.
+Online citation generators are particularly useful when it comes to citing unusual items such as blogs and interviews where you will need assistance correctly formatting the citation.

 While these are excellent tools, YOU are responsible for checking the accuracy of the citations.